 On August 2, 2019, U.S. Customs and Border Protection (CBP) published a Federal Register Notice announcing that CBP is adjusting certain customs user fees pursuant to the Consolidated Omnibus Budget Reconciliation Act (COBRA) for Fiscal Year 2020 in accordance with the Fixing America’s Surface Transportation Act (FAST Act) as implemented by CBP regulations.

 Flights into and out of Hong Kong have been cancelled by the Airport Authority Hong Kong due to the occupation of the airport by protestors.
 Per the Hong Kong International Airport website today, “Airport operations at Hong Kong International Airport (HKIA) have been seriously disrupted, all flights have been cancelled.”

 HKIA, the world’s busiest cargo airport, has seen mass flight cancellations today, with all passenger flights cancelled until tomorrow morning, leading to disruptions of some cargo activities.
 It is inevitable that this disruption will impact freight operations, though if short-lived, its impact may be minimal.

 Noatum Logistics is closely following the situation and will provide updates as received.
 For more information, please contact your local Noatum Logistics representative.

-After months of record-setting volume as retailers stocked up for a busy holiday season, imports at the nation’s major container ports should be essentially flat this month compared with the same time last year, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
+Imports at the nation’s major retail container ports are expected to continue at near-record levels this month and the remainder of the year despite a new round of tariffs on goods from China, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.